 - piping gel

 💭Why Stabilize Whipped Cream?

-Without a stabilizer whipped cream icing will only last about 2-3 hours refrigerated.
+Without a stabilizer, regular whipped cream frosting will only last about 2-3 hours refrigerated.
 Gelatin is a common way to stabilize your whipped cream frosting, but in all truth, it's a bit of a pain.
 The temperature of the water has to be just right, then you have to wait for it to bloom etc. - it's too fussy.
-And that's why I use piping gel.
+And that's why this recipe has no gelatin, but instead I use piping gel.
 You just pop it in once you get your whipped cream whipped to soft peaks, whip it to stiff peaks and you're good to go!

 Piping gel is a shiny gel that works well for adding a glossy finish to cakes, transferring images to cakes, adhering fondant decorations, in addition to the beautiful job it does of preventing whipped cream from liquefying.
 Piping gel can be used in its natural clear color (as in this recipe) or tinted with food coloring gels and powders, just as you would tint frosting.
 You can learn more about how to use piping gel HERE.

-This whipped cream frosting goes great with pretty much any cake, but I use it in my Gingerbread Cake with Cookie Butter Filling and my Chocolate Italian Sponge Cake and my Easy Black Forest Cake (in photo below) Recipe coming soon!
+This stabilized whipped cream frosting for cake decorating is a great frosting because it goes great with so many things like hot chocolate, dessert toppings, and pretty much any cake you can think of.
+I use it to frost cakes like my Gingerbread Cake with Cookie Butter Filling and my Chocolate Italian Sponge Cake and my Easy Black Forest Cake !
+It also makes a great filling for a layer cake.

 And as a delicious topper on any pie or cake, including my Old-fashioned Sour Cream Chocolate Fudge Cake!

 So if you're looking for a Whipped Cream Icing recipe for decorating cakes (the easy way), a topping or a filling, give this one a try!
 It really is the perfect topping for so many desserts and drinks!